 Photographs suggest that the first motive power on the tramway was horses.
-This locomotive was purchased to supersede horse-traction in 1959 and was constructed by George W. Sewell of Footscray, and consisted of a skip frame with a petrol engine driving the axles via roller chains.
+This locomotive was purchased to supersede horse-traction.
+It was built in 1959 for the State Rivers and Water Supply Commission by S.G.
+Sewell, nut and bolt manufacturers of Brunswick, very likely on an underframe built earlier by G.F.
+Sewell of Footscray.
+The locomotive consisted of a skip frame with a petrol engine driving the axles via roller chains.
 The original engine was replaced by a Petter diesel in 1971-1972.
 The tramway along the top of the wall was cut back during the latter years of operation, and was removed entirely during April/May 1995.
 The “feeder” section from the western end of the wall to the quarry is still largely intact, and is to be preserved in-situ.
 The locomotive is displayed with three of the wagons that it hauled in service.

 The tramway between Rubicon and Alexandra was opened in 1912 by the Rubicon Lumber & Tramway Company, and was operated by small steam locomotives until 1935, when the lease on the line was to be renegotiated.
 The Rubicon Lumber Company was outbid by rival sawmillers Clark & Pearce, and the line changed hands.
 The new lease was to take effect at the beginning of summer, when steam was to be banned on the tramway for the first time because of the fire risk.
 Geo.
 W. Kelly & Lewis Pty Ltd of Springvale, Melbourne, was commissioned to build an 0-6-0 diesel locomotive.
 The locomotive weighed ten tons and was powered by a four-cylinder Dorman-Ricardo diesel engine.
 It was painted green, and carried the builder’s number 4271.
 It was the first diesel locomotive to be built in Victoria, and cost £2750.